City Guide to Faversham & Dover, UK | Must See Attractions, Lodging & Public Transportation

-We traveled to Faversham, UK for a house sitting job.
-We enjoyed our time in the charming town and found it to be a wonderful way to see the nearby Cliffs of Dover in Dover, UK!
+We traveled to Faversham, United Kingdom for a house sitting job and truly enjoyed our time in the charming town!
+Plus, it was a wonderful place to be, since it was only a short train ride to see the nearby famous Cliffs of Dover in Dover, UK!
+Read on for more about Faversham and must see attractions in Dover, UK.

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!